 - Pull the tube up and measure the length on the tube.
 Many times you will see some of the scum layer stuck to the tube to identify the location.

-- Slowly lower the tube into the septic tank until it touches the bottom of the tank.
+- Lower the tube slowly into the tank until it stops at the tank bottom.

 In this example, the accumulated sludge inside the tube measured approximately 8” – 9” and there was no scum layer.
 If there was, the scum layer thickness would simply be added to the 8’ – 9” measurement.
 In this case, the scum/sludge layer combined displace about 18% of the tank volume (8 ½”/ 48”).